COMPOSER

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing, as well as painting and photography, and she finds inspiration everywhere from the Schoodic Peninsula to New York City.
 A social and environmental activist, she believes in the power and responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

-Her music has been premiered, often with her on viola, by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, and San Francisco Choral Artists.
-Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings and a Whistle’s 2024 Composer Competition, and will be premiered by the trio in New York City in November 2024.
+Her music has been premiered, often with her on viola, by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition, and was premiered by the trio in New York City in November 2024.
+She was San Francisco Choral Artists’ June 2025 Composer in Residence.

 A formidable violist, she was the winner of SFCM’s 2024 Low Strings Concerto Competition, and previously received awards in the Telegraph Players Chamber Competition, the Temple University Music Prep Concerto Competition, the Caprio Young Artists Competition, and the Grand Prize Virtuoso Bonn and Salzburg Competitions.
-She has performed chamber music alongside artists including Melissa White, the Telegraph String Quartet, and the Jasper String Quartet.
-Since arriving at SFCM in Fall 2022, she has served three times as principal violist of the SFCM Orchestra.
-Her activities at SFCM include semesterly recitals, often including her compositions, and she frequently participates in recording and sampling sessions.
-In 2023, she collaborated with Pierre and Miguel Mariaca on an electroacoustic production by Kinetech Arts.
+She has performed alongside artists including Stefan Jackiw, the Academy of St. Martin in the Fields, and members of the Esmé, Telegraph, Harlem, and Jasper String Quartets.
+Since arriving at SFCM in Fall 2022, she has served five times as principal violist of the SFCM Orchestra, and participated in 25 premiere performances.
+Her activities at SFCM include semesterly recitals, often featuring her compositions.
+She is also interested in the technological side of music and, in 2023, collaborated with Pierre and Miguel Mariaca on an electroacoustic production by Kinetech Arts.

-A conductor, Zoe directed the inaugural Lower Brandywine Choral Festival, a weeklong community program dedicated to building fellowship through music, in August 2024.
-The final concert raised over $800 for the Food Bank of Delaware, following in a pattern of philanthropy Zoe has maintained since childhood.
+In 2024, Yost founded the Lower Brandywine Choral Festival (LBCF), a weeklong summer program dedicated to building fellowship through music.
+LBCF’s final performances benefit the Food Bank of Delaware, for which the Festival has raised over $2300 thus far.
+This follows in a pattern of philanthropy Yost has maintained since childhood.
 Between ages seven and fifteen, she raised over $7,500 for the Delaware Bird-A-Thon, a project dedicated to purchasing and protecting fragile bird habitat along the Delaware Bayshore.
 More recently, in Spring 2024, she administrated two benefit concerts in partnership with other musicians, for Compass Family Services and the Starcross Foundation.